B.F. Deal Records

 B.F.
-Deal was a record label created by Austin, Texas songwriter Michael Williams in the mid-seventies.
-It was an independent label which produced several local Austin artists at the time including Nanci Griffith's début album, There's a Light Beyond These Woods released January 3, 1978.
+Deal was a record label created by Austin, Texas, songwriter Michael Williams in the mid-1970s.
+It was an independent label which produced several local Austin artists at the time including Nanci Griffith's debut album, There's a Light Beyond These Woods released January 3, 1978.

-Mike Williams also produced albums for Allen Damron, Austin Texas musician and Kerrville Folk Festival aficionado.
+Mike Williams also produced albums for Allen Damron, Austin musician and Kerrville Folk Festival aficionado.

 B.F.
 Deal Publishing also produced a limited edition book titled Texas Genesis (1978).
 It was about the Texas progressive country music scene from 1963 through 1978.
 It was dictated into a tape recorder by Travis Holland and compiled by Michael Williams.
 Travis Holland was a musician that played with many, if not most, Texas progressive country artists during that time.